A creamy and delicious coquito recipe with no eggs brings a taste of holidays from Puerto Rico.

 Can you store Coquito in a plastic bottle?

 You can.
 However, it is really best to store in glass.
-There is a whole world of problems that can arise from storing food in plastic.
+A whole world of problems can arise from storing food in plastic.
 You can read more about it here: Pots, Pans, and Plastics: A Shopper’s Guide to Food Safety.

 How many calories are in a glass of Coquito?